Code-Institute-Submissions/stream-three-fullstack-final-project/README.md

 This is the completion of one payment cycle.

 Imagine next that Wolf come back to Set Builder Co. and ask them to quote again for the same film, but now for "Exterior Construction of a City Scape".
-Set Builder Co. can now attach the new payment *cycle* to the same job ("Coder"), and to the same client ("Wolf"), and the file management steps repeat.
+Set Builder Co. can now attach the new payment cycle to the same job ("Coder") and to the same client ("Wolf").
+The file management steps can then repeat.
+Now imagine that Set Builder Co. get 100's of inquiries like this every year, for multiple jobs, with multiple cycles.
 All happening at different times, in different locations, some of which happen, some of which don't.
 This is where Fileo comes in.

 ### Demo the application live